Gabriela-Milusheva/LogicalExpressionInterpreter_SAA/README.md

 <img src="https://github.com/Gabriela-Milusheva/LogicalExpressionInterpreter_SAA/blob/master/SAA/Resources/solve.jpg" alt="Solve">

-The SOLVE command allows the user to solve a chosen defined logic function with boolean values (0 or 1)
+The SOLVE command allows the user to solve a chosen defined logic function with boolean values (0 or 1).
+The algorithm first converts the function's expression notation from infix to postfix (Reverse Polish notation) and then solves the postfix expression.

 _**Example:**_ SOLVE funcX(0,1)